ZePlotArmor/COMP4400/README.md

 # VG Database

-Proyect for Design and System Implementation
+Proyect for Design and System Implementation.
-Designed to simulate a phone app with a card game database
+Designed to simulate a phone app with a card game database.